Reviews You Can Rely On

 How Sound Works

 A waveform is a graph that charts time on the horizontal x-axis and amplitude on the vertical y-axis.
-Amplitude is measured in hertz (Hz), or the number of waves that pass each second.
+Amplitude is measured in hertz (Hz), or the number of sound waves that pass by in a second.
 We use waveforms to visualize sound waves.
 The height (amplitude) and length (frequency) of those waves impact how our ears interpret them.
-Taller waves have more amplitude, or more space between the height of the peak and the trough, and sound louder.
-Longer waves have lower frequencies (i.e. they roll in less frequently) and register as bass notes.
-Short, high frequency waves, and register as high pitched treble notes.

 The pudding has an incredible interactive webpage that illustrates waveforms.
 We highly recommend spending time with it to understand these concepts.

-As we explained, each wave is made up of a peak and a trough, just like in the ocean.
 If the peaks of two sound waves align, they will combine and grow taller and louder.
 For example, if both peaks have an amplitude of 1 Hz, they will sound twice as loud.
 Sound waves that peak at the same time and have the same frequency have the same phase.
 If the peak of one wave aligns with the trough of another, they are out of phase by 180 degrees.
 In that case, the +1 of the peak and the -1 of the trough combine to equal zero.

 How Noise Cancelling Works

-How well your headphones and earbuds create a good seal around or in your ear makes an enormous difference in how well they isolate sound.
-If your earbuds come with multiple silicone fittings, be sure to take the time to find a good fit.
 Try each one, asking if it's better or worse than the last.
 It shouldn't be so tight that it's uncomfortable or so loose that it feels insecure.
-Play your favorite song and turn on fan in the background, which fit softens the sound of the fan the best?
+Play your favorite song and turn on the fan in the background.
+Which one softens the fan's sound the best?
+Some earbuds even offer a fit test to help.

 What Creates the Best Noise Cancellation?